A Class of Models for Large Zero-inflated Spatial Data: A Computationally Efficient Approach for Fitting Two-Part Models

 \subsection{Projection Intrinsic Autoregression (PICAR)}

 The projection-based intrinsic conditional auto-regression (PICAR) approach consists of three components: (1) generate a triangular mesh on the spatial domain $\mathcal{D}\subset \mathbb{R}^{2}$; (2) construct a spatial field on the mesh vertices using non-parametric basis functions; (3) interpolate onto the observation locations using piece-wise linear basis functions.
+Please see \citep{lee2021picar} for extensions to other classes of hierarchical spatial models such as spatial generalized linear mixed models, spatially-varying coefficients models, and ordinal spatial models.